 - HDL (‘good’) cholesterol – HDL-cholesterol carries cholesterol back to the liver, where it is eliminated.
 While lowering LDL-cholesterol is key, it’s a good idea to maintain ‘good’ HDL-cholesterol at the recommended level.

-Your cholesterol ratio reveals what amount of your total cholesterol is “good” HDL-cholesterol; so discovering yours is a good way to find out whether you may need to make changes into your diet and lifestyle.
+Your cholesterol ratio reveals, in fact, your HDL-cholesterol ratio - or in other words: the amount of “good” HDL-cholesterol in your total cholesterol.
+That's why discovering yours is a good way to find out whether you may need to make changes into your diet and lifestyle.

 How do you calculate cholesterol ratio?